Warehouse management isn’t about how much space you’ve got. It’s about how you use it.

 - Consider your varying shipping costs: While B2B orders are typically shipped on pallets using a warehouse’s dedicated shipping vehicles, B2C business rarely justifies this added expense.
 Exclusive B2C business typically opt for third-party shippers.
 Assess how you will organize and manage these different options or whether it makes sense to include your B2C shipments in a dedicated vehicle’s haul.

-Running a joint B2B-B2C warehouse is doable, but it requires considerable dedication to process management, technology, and efficiency.
+Running a joint B2B-B2C warehouse is doable, but it requires considerable dedication to process management, warehouse technology, and efficiency.

 Consumer Trends Require Warehouse Professionals To Be Familiar With Different Kinds of Warehousing